 I just read this article at Thrive Leadership about feedback being an investment rather than a gift.
 Hmm...I understand the author wants to encourage feedback-giving by focusing on future returns.
 But I would argue that it is neither.

-It cannot be a gift.
+How can it be a gift?
 A gift is optional and given only on certain occasions.
-It cannot be considered an investment, either.
+How can it be investment?
 Some feedback may have to be given even if they guarantee negative returns in the future.

 Thinking of feedback in terms of future returns may discourage honesty.
 People would have to think twice about giving feedback.
 What if it’s not good in the long run?

 Giving feedback should be thought of as an obligation in the same level as honesty, respect, and professionalism in the workplace.
 It should be part of the company’s minimum expectations of its people, especially its leaders.